PrestoConFuoco1/News-Server/README.md

 to be passed as a first parameter of a query string.
 If one has no token he should use `/auth` method.

+All methods that return an array of data are paginated.
+It means they have two additional optional parameters:

++ `page` - numero of the page required;
++ `size` - size of the page;

 ### Users

 #### `/auth`